nathanvid/infinitemage-website/content/chapters/chapter_0192.md

 Without time to ask what was happening, the Norse scattered in all directions.

-Sirone grabbed Kanya's hand and ran to where Gardlock was.
+Shirone grabbed Kanya's hand and ran to where Gardrak was.
 His friends seemed to have made the same judgment as they were gathering there too.

-Lying prone in the bushes, Sirone heard the full story from Gardlock.
+Lying prone in the bushes, Shirone heard the full story from Gardrak.

 He said that when the moon waxed to full, angels would patrol around Purgatory.